 It wasn’t a great leap to work out how to make denim feathers from old jeans.
 The principle was the same as with the tassels.
 Which is basically fraying scraps of old denim.
 I just had a few details to work out like the feather spine and shape.

-You can make either a indigo or white feather from one piece of denim scrap.
-The colour will depend on which way you lay the template onto the scrap fabric.
+You can make either an indigo or white feather from one piece of denim scrap.
+The color will depend on which way you lay the template onto the scrap fabric.

 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.

 - Denim scraps – The scrap pieces will need to be as big as you want your feathers.
 You will also need pieces of denim with no seams or embellishments just plain bits of jeans fabric.

 - Twine – I love Nutscene twine which comes in lots of lovely different colors.

 - Wooden beads 10-12mm with a 5mm hole.

 - Stick and drawing pins to hang the denim feathers from.

 How To Make A Denim Feather Wall Decor1.
 The first thing to do is to cut out a feather shape from your scrap of denim.
 If you are not confident about doing this free hand you can download my feather template and use this to draw around before cutting out the feather shape.

 Make sure that the template lies in the same direction as the weave of the denim.
 Depending on which way you lie the feather template on the denim will depend on what color feather you will make.
 Denim tends to be made up of a weave of both blue and white threads.